What is Uterine or Endometrial Cancer?

-Chemotherapy: In this procedure, drugs are used to destroy the cancer cells.
+- Chemotherapy: In this procedure, drugs are used to destroy cancer cells.

 More than 80% of cases of endometrial cancer are cured by surgery alone.
 The doctor will advise you to stay at the hospital for 3-5 days depending on your health.

-At Cytecare, the division of gynecological-oncology is supported by state-of-the-art technology and care, which drastically improves cancer diagnosis and treatment approach.
-At Cytecare, gynecological cancers are given special attention and care, and our team comprises of a dedicated oncologist, gynecologist, medical oncologist, radiation oncologist, pathologist and radiation therapists who have years of experience and clinical expertise with gynecological cancer.
+At Cytecare, the division of gynecological-oncology is supported by state-of-the-art technology and care, which drastically improves cancer diagnosis and treatment approaches.
+At Cytecare, gynecological cancers are given special attention and care, and our team comprises of dedicated oncologists, gynecologist, medical oncologists, radiation oncologists, pathologists and radiation therapists who have years of experience and clinical expertise with gynecological cancer.